authindicators/BIMI_Receiver_Guidance/Guidance.md

 at least one domain name.
 There exists the opportunity to list additional domains in the "SAN" field of the certificate.
 These domains may or may not match the 5322.From domain, but must match the domain being used in the BIMI assertion record.
-When using the organzational domain, other third-level domains can take advantage of the evidence document as well.
+When using the organizational domain, other third-level domains can take advantage of the evidence document as well.
 Within the core specification, it is discussed how the evaluator should look at the original domain being used, as well as the Organizational